ackirby88/CS107/C-Basics/C-2-Prepocessor.md

 ### :red_circle: Macros With Arguments: Unintended Consequences
 We can have unintended side effects using macros for function-like expressions. :red_circle:

-For example, if we defined a MAX function as
+For example, if we defined a MAX function as follows:
 **<details><summary>:red_circle: Buggy Macro Example</summary>**
 <p>